2020000927/-Dynamical-Systems-Laboratory-Strategic-interaction-/README.md

 2-A m file.
 The m file includes the code of strategic interaction pattern, heterogeneity analysis pilot,rank, turnover and carbon-peaking pressure(Figure 2 and Figure 3).

-3-A csv file.
-All the processed data are presented in sheet 1.
-The geographic matrices Wd,We,Wde and Wad used in this study are presented in sheet2-5, respectively.